 Do Scandinavians have big noses?

-Not really.
-In fact, northern Europeans tend to have more narrow noses than people in warmer climates, such as Africa for example, but differences in size is generally seen as bigger between men and women than between different ethnicities in the end.
+Scandinavians do not have particularly large noses, as Northern Europeans tend to have more narrow noses than people in warmer climates, as an adaptation to the cooler climate.
+Though differences in size are generally bigger between men and women than between different ethnicities.

 Are Scandinavians seen as attractive?

 Whether the Scandinavian beauty myth is real or not is hard to say, but Nordic magazine The Local listed “Beautiful Women” and “Handsome Men” among the top 10 things expats notice after they’ve lived in Sweden for a while, so there is at least something to the myth from a North American perspective (beauty standards differ around the world, after all).

 Scientifically speaking, there are a couple of factors that could play in the Scandinavian’s favor as far as sexual selection and attractiveness goes: